Lightning-AI/pytorch-lightning/docs/source-app/levels/intermediate/communicate_between_lightning_components.rst

 ***********
 The toy app
 ***********
-In this guide, we'll use the following example:
+In this page, we'll be using the following toy snippet:

 .. code:: python